jentery/mdia200v3/index.md

 ### Centre for Academic Communication (CAC)

-The [Centre for Academic Communication](https://www.uvic.ca/learningandteaching/cac/index.php) offers online and in-person, one-on-one tutorials, workshops, and more.
+The [Centre for Academic Communication](https://www.uvic.ca/learningandteaching/cac/index.php) offers online and in-person one-on-one tutorials, workshops, and more.
 As a priority, they actively coach students on academic integrity, including preventing accidental plagiarism.
 Their free services are available to all UVic students.
 They are here to support students with time management and planning for a successful semester.
 They also coach students on reading, writing, speaking, understanding academic expectations, and other aspects of academic communication.
 They can support you in creating academic posters, blogposts, PowerPoint slides, and e-portfolios.

-### Math and Stats Assistance Centre (MSAC)

-The [Math and Stats Assistance Centre](https://www.uvic.ca/science/math-statistics/current-students/undergraduate/msac/index.php) offers a friendly, collaborative study space where you can work on your 100- and 200-level math and stats courses.
-They have free tutors available to help; if you are stuck on a concept or problem, just sign up and the next tutor who supports your course will assist you.

 ### Community-Engaged Learning (CEL)